Salvatore85/DesignPatterns/README.md

 # Design Pattern

 This repository is a showcase for a few populair design patterns.
+The examples are inspired from the book "Head First: Design Patterns"